There are two conversations you probably never want to have with a client.

 Statistically speaking, one out of every four people in the U.S. workforce will suffer a disabling injury before they retire.

 If the risks are so great, then why doesn't everyone buy disability income insurance?
-The answer may be manifold.
+The answers are diverse.

 What to do?

-One option is to partner with another insurance agent who might specialize in disability income insurance.
+One option is to partner with another life insurance producer who might specialize in disability income insurance.
 This option typically means giving up some control of the client and working out some type of compensation split arrangement.

-Another option is to work with a firm that specializes in disability income insurance and has the support staff to drive the case and provide sales and processing assistance to the agent.
+Another alternative is to work with a firm that specializes in disability income insurance and has the support staff to drive the case and provide sales and processing assistance to the producer.